 The ships stopover at 34 ports in Norway, each of which receives a daily call from at least one of the Hurtigruten vessels.
 The northbound voyage from Bergen to Kirkenes takes 7 days, and the southbound voyage back to Bergen is 5 days.
 Either way, the scenery is spectacular!

 Watching the magnificent Norwegian scenery slide by is the most popular activity onboard the Hurtigruten Midnatsol.
 After all, people book passage on the ship just to see the west coast of Norway and the area above the Arctic Circle.
-In the summer, passengers can be seen at all hours of the day and under the midnight sun at night either outdoors on the decks, relaxing in the lounges, or just sitting at one of the small seating areas scattered around the ship.
-On a mid-August cruise from Kirkenes to Bergen, the ship had a couple of hours of darkness each night, but with the ship traveling most of the day and night and stopping at ports at odd hours, there was always lots of activity to keep one occupied onboard.
+On a mid-August cruise from Kirkenes to Bergen, the ship has a couple of hours of darkness each night, but with the ship traveling most of the day and night and stopping at ports at odd hours, there is always lots of activity to keep one occupied onboard.

-The Hurtigruten MS Midnatsol travels to the other end of the earth in the early fall of the northern hemisphere to begin a series of 15 to 18-day expedition cruises to the Patagonian region of South America and Antarctica.
-The ship even makes a stopover at the Chilean naval station at Cape Horn, which is often called the "end of the world".
+The Hurtigruten MS Midnatsol travels to the other end of the earth during the northern hemisphere's fall season to begin a series of 15 to 18-day expedition cruises to the Patagonian region of South America and Antarctica.
+The ship makes a stopover at the Chilean naval station at Cape Horn, which is often called the "end of the world."

 Although the ship can carry up to 1000 passengers on its Norwegian coastal voyages, less than 500 are allowed on Antarctic cruises.
 This is great news for guests since they have plenty of common area space to relax and enjoy the magnificent scenery of Antarctica and Patagonia.
 The freight and car storage area on deck 3 are transformed into a storage area for the kayaks and Rigid Inflatable Boats (RIBs) and a boarding area for guests to enter and exit the RIBs.

 Although the number of guests onboard is less, the food and service are as good as what is served on the Norwegian coastal voyages.
-Guests primarily dine at a buffet in the main... restaurant, but the ship also has a light lunch at the small bistro and an exceptional a la carte dinner (extra surcharge) at the Pampas specialty restaurant.
+Guests primarily dine at a buffet in the main restaurant, but the ship also offers a light lunch at the small bistro and an exceptional à la carte dinner (for an extra surcharge) at the Pampas specialty restaurant.

 Some of the onboard activities are the same for Norwegian and Antarctic voyages; others are different.
 Guests go ashore in the RIBs every day the ship is in Antarctic waters and they also get to go exploring in the RIBs.
-Some love to sit in the hot tub or sauna and watch the scenery pass by.
-Guests are usually eating, sleeping, exploring, attending lectures, sitting in the hot tub or spa, having a spa treatment, walking the promenade deck, exercising in the fitness center, or just relaxing in one of the panoramic lounges, so the time just flies by.
+Alternatively, you can opt to sit in the hot tub or sauna and watch the scenery pass by.

 Although the MS Midnatsol of the Hurtigruten group can transport over 300-day trip passengers along with 45 cars and tons of cargo freight on its Norwegian coastal voyages, the ship also can accommodate 638 traditional cruise passengers in its 298 cabins and suites of eight different types.